bjthompson17/Python-Testing-Tools/README.md

 if test.success:
     print("Updated test succeeded!")
 ```
-Also included in this directory is a testbed program that can be run from the command line.
-To use it, you'll need to create a JSON file containing the test configurations for each test.
-Here's how to use the command in the terminal:

 While you can just update the test parameters for all your tests, I recommend making a new test for each testcase.